Sarajevo – Siege City, Bosnia and Herzegovina

 It was late afternoon by the time we arrived in Sarajevo, and the light was fading when I reached my accommodation on the Miljacka River.
 Big fluffy snowflakes were falling across the city.

 I planned to spend the next few days exploring Sarajevo.
-As I cooked a meal in my apartment that first night, I didn’t realise how confronting, heartbreaking, at times incomprehensible, at times uplifting, my visit would be.
+As I cooked a meal in my apartment that first night, I didn’t realise how confronting, heart-breaking, at times incomprehensible, at times uplifting, my visit would be.

 Sarajevo